 Making a Temporary Test Rig

 Hanging around the audio and art production space at the ol' Gadget Shop, is a mid-'90s Ibanez TS5 Soundtank series Tube Screamer, with TS808 circuit mods expertly done by David in Massachusetts.
-It's as good as any Screamer I've ever plugged into, virtually indistinguishable tonally from the really great sounding 808 T.S. section in a stock early '80s Ibanez UE 300 multi-effector I happen to own and use.
+It's as good as any Screamer I've ever plugged into, tonally indistinguishable from the really great sounding 808 T.S. section in a stock early '80s Ibanez UE 300 multi-effector I happen to own and use.

 When he did the mods, David installed a socket for the 4558 IC, and popped in a newer production TI RC4558P: